YOUR 2022 IMPACT FOR ANIMALS

 Animal Equality filed a lawsuit against a Foster Farms hatchery in California.
 Legal action was taken when local law enforcement failed to respond to our 2021 undercover investigation, which revealed baby chicks being crushed, drowned, and mutilated.
 The hatchery breeds roughly 3.3 million chicks for Foster Farms weekly.

 We’re seeking a court order prohibiting Foster Farms from continuing unlawful business practices and requiring the company to establish policies and procedures that protect the baby chicks at the hatchery investigated from unnecessary injury, suffering, and death.

-Supermarket Chain Adopts the European Chicken Commitment
+Carrefour Spain joins the European Chicken Commitment

 PROTECTING ANIMALS IN SLAUGHTERHOUSES

 Because of improper stunning methods, cows, pigs, and lambs are often killed while still conscious.
-Chickens, turkeys, and other birds are passed through an ineffective electrical water-bath stunning system, causing hundreds of millions of chickens to be scalded alive yearly.
+Chickens, hens, turkeys, and other birds are passed through an ineffective electrical water-bath stunning system, causing hundreds of millions of chickens to be scalded alive yearly.

 Through our investigations, we’re raising public awareness about practices used in slaughterhouses worldwide and campaigning to spare these animals from unnecessary suffering.

 Stopping the Self Regulation of Slaughterhouses in Brazil